 The Sentry’s interactions with the Host OS are restricted in many ways.
 For instance, no syscall is “passed-through” from the untrusted application to the host OS.
 All syscalls are intercepted and interpreted.
 In the case where the Sentry needs to call the Host OS, we severely limit the syscalls that the Sentry itself is allowed to make to the host kernel6.

-Without networking, the Sentry uses 53 host syscalls, and with networking, it uses an additional 157.
-The Sentry itself is only allowed access to specific whitelisted syscalls.
-If any attempts are made to call something outside the whitelist, it is immediately blocked and the sandbox is killed by the Host OS.
+The Sentry itself is only allowed access to specific allowlisted syscalls.
+Without networking, the Sentry needs 53 host syscalls in order to function, and with networking, it uses an additional 158.
+By limiting the allowlist to only these needed syscalls, we radically reduce the amount of host OS attack surface.
+If any attempts are made to call something outside the allowlist, it is immediately blocked and the sandbox is killed by the Host OS.

 So, of the 350 syscalls in the Linux kernel, the Sentry needs to implement only 237 of them to support containers.
 At most, the Sentry only needs to call 68 of the host Linux syscalls.
 In other words, with gVisor, applications get the vast majority (and growing) functionality of Linux containers for only 68 possible syscalls to the Host OS.
 350 syscalls to 68 is attack surface reduction.